nlef/moonraker-telegram-bot/README.md

 # moonraker-telegram-bot

 ## Features
-- Photo&Gif creation without using filesystem
+- Photo&Gif creation without using filesystem (with rotations & resizing for gifs)
 - Systemd service
 - photo notifications on Z-heigth & percentage